HifzaZaheer96/QAC-SFIA-2/README.md

 ![urltest][urltest]

 ### Unit Testing Database:
-Database tested to allow user to input as desinged to, updating the dynamic web app, and testing whether user can delete the items created to ensure the database is fully functional and the CRUD results are reflected both on the Front- End (Website) and Back-End (Database) at the same time.
+Database tested to allow user to input as desinged to while submitting theme, storing the random theme generated into the database to ensure the database is fully functional.

 Below shows all the testing/ queries carried out for Database: